-A. E-TRAN TERMS AND CONDITIONS (FORMERLY "AUTHORIZATION")
+A. E-TRAN TERMS AND CONDITIONS

-The Lender's executed SBA Form 750 is the written agreement between the SBA and the Lender requiring the Lender to comply with all SBA Loan Program Requirements as defined in 13 CFR 120.10, including but not limited to, the applicable statute, regulations, and SOP guidance, and allowing the Lender to make loans with an SBA guaranty when authorized by SBA.
+The Lender's executed SBA Form 750 is the written agreement between the SBA and the Lender requiring the Lender to comply with all SBA Loan Program Requirements as defined in 13 CFR § 120.10, including but not limited to, the applicable statute, regulations, and SOP guidance, and allowing the Lender to make loans with an SBA guaranty when authorized by SBA.

-The E-Tran loan guaranty authorization request is the digital request by the Lender to SBA to authorize the Lender to make the loan with an SBA guaranty under the terms and conditions submitted in E-Tran.
+The E-Tran Terms and Conditions is the digital loan guaranty authorization request by the Lender to SBA to authorize the Lender to make the loan with an SBA guaranty under the terms and conditions submitted in E-Tran.
 SBA's guaranty is subject to the terms and conditions authorized by SBA in E-Tran (including any changes) and the Lender's compliance with those terms and conditions and all other applicable SBA Loan Program Requirements.
+After the Lender has determined that the loan conditions in the E-Tran Terms and Conditions are appropriate for the terms of the credit, the Lender must close the loan in accordance with the provisions of the E-Tran Terms and Conditions, including any SBA-approved post-approval modifications.
 Unless otherwise required by SBA (e.g., OCRM), the Lender should not send SBA any other loan closing documentation, including disbursement information, except through the required periodic loan status reports using SBA Form 1502.
-See SOP 50 57 for directions on servicing and liquidating loans.
+See SOP 50 57 and the Servicing and Liquidation Actions 7(a) Lender Matrix for directions on servicing and liquidating loans.
 SBA does not require signatures on the terms and conditions.
 The terms and conditions are electronically stored in E-Tran.

-- 1. For loans processed using a Lender's delegated authority (PLP, PLP-EWCP, SBA Express, or Export Express), the Lender submits the loan guaranty request with the loan terms and conditions in E-Tran.
+- 1. For loans processed using a Lender's delegated authority (PLP, PLP-EWCP, SBA Express, or Export Express), the Lender submits the loan guaranty request with the E-Tran Terms and Conditions.
 The SBA loan number will be issued in E-Tran.

 - 2. For non-delegated loans processed through LGPC, the Lender submits the loan guaranty request by submitting the loan terms and conditions in E-Tran.
 SBA will review the application and issue the SBA loan number if the loan is approved.

 - 3. The terms and conditions that must be digitally submitted to E-Tran include:

 - a.
 7(a) Lender fees payable to SBA:

 - i.
 Statement of the Upfront Fee;

 - ii.
 Statement of Lender's Annual Service Fee;

 - b.
 Repayment terms;

 - c.
 Use of Proceeds;

 - d.
 Guarantors:

 - e.
 Collateral, including lien priority;

 - f.
 Construction terms if applicable in accordance with 4. below.

-- 4. Construction Loan Provisions
+4. Construction Loan Provisions

-13 CFR 120.200 and 13 CFR § 120.174
+13 CFR §§ 120.200 and 120.174